dimforge/nphysics.org/docs/performance_tuning.md

 # Performance and accuracy tuning
+Unfortunately in the world of physics simulation, performance and accuracy are not always compatible.
+It is often necessary to sacrifice performance for accuracy and vice versa.
+For example, video games will ofter favor performance to simulate a visually-appealing but not totally realistic scene.
+On the other hand, higher accuracy is often needed for, e.g., virtual training where the accuracy of the simulation directly affects the quality of the training.
+This section discusses several parameters that may be worth tunning to achieve the best performance/accuracy compromise for your application.

 ## Choice of contact model
 Contact models control the nature and number of constraints generated for each contact.
 Therefore, the choice of a contact model adapted to your simulation is strongly affect the overall performance and accuracy.
 Contact models are presented on a dedicated [chapter](contact_models.md) of this guide.
 As a rule of thumb, you should: